-The agreement provides for the same terms as Dr. Zadno's agreement described above, except if Mr. Shiblaq's employment is terminated by us without "cause" or by the executive for "good reason" 3 months prior to, or within 12 months following a "change of control," the executive will receive the following severance payments and benefits: (i) continued payments of base salary for 12 months; (ii) payment of 100% of the executive's target annual cash bonus for the year in which his termination occurs; (iii) 100% accelerated vesting and exercisability of all outstanding unvested stock awards then held by the executive; and (iv) COBRA continuation payments for up to 12 months.
+The agreement provides that if Mr. Shiblaq's employment is terminated by us without "cause" or by the executive for "good reason" within 3 months prior to, or within 12 months following a "change of control," the executive will receive the following severance payments and benefits: (i) continued payments of base salary for 12 months; (ii) payment of 100% of the executive's target annual cash bonus for the year in which his termination occurs; (iii) 100% accelerated vesting and exercisability of all outstanding unvested stock awards then held by the executive; and (iv) COBRA continuation payments for up to 12 months.
 In addition, outstanding stock options will remain outstanding and exercisable for the earlier of 12 months following the separation date or the original expiration date of the stock option.
-If Mr. Shiblaq's employment is terminated by us without "cause" or by the executive for "good reason" outside of the change in control period described above, he will receive (i) continued payment of base salary for 6 months; and (ii) COBRA continuation payments for up to 6 months.
+If Mr. Shiblaq's employment is terminated by us without "cause" or by the executive for "good reason" outside of the change of control period described above, he will receive (i) continued payment of base salary for 6 months; and (ii) COBRA continuation payments for up to 6 months.